thislawyercodes/Multi-User-Data-Entry-App/README.md

 # A Multi User Data Entry Application
 This is a Dynamic Django API that allows users to perform basic CRUD operations, as well as create New Tables from existing models.
-It is the submission to JamboPay's technical assesment task.

 This README should:
 1. Guide you through getting the Dockerized Django container up and running,